Or what Scrum Developers must know about ALM (‘Application Lifecycle Management’).

 - When developers are not continuously integrating their code, they will lose feedback.

-- EXTREME PROGRAMMING highly values feedback, faster build means faster feedback.
+- eXtreme Programming (XP) highly values feedback, faster build means faster feedback.

 More informations for the Scrum PSD certification here.